 Meeting day and time

-We meet every other month on a Monday from 2pm to 3.30pm.
+We meet every couple of months on a Tuesday from 2pm to 3.45pm.
 Please see below for our meeting dates, speakers and activities.

 Going to a meeting